Studio Ironcat: AmeriManga magazine and author strife

-By June of that year, however, AmeriManga magazine had become the focal point of Ironcat's products and a modest hit, boasting a subscription of 600 subscribers.
+By June of that year, however, AmeriManga magazine had become the focal point of Ironcat's products and a modest hit, boasting 600 subscribers.
 However, at AnimeNEXT, on October 4 of that year, Bennett announced that AmeriManga would go on hiatus, and that it was awaiting responses from the represented artists before proceeding with plans for future issues.

 However, while Ironcat had expressed an interest in continuing the series, it would have been difficult as Senior Editor Kei Blue had departed the company in July, and fourteen other AmeriManga artists followed suit.
 Blue told ANN that a clause specifying a timetable for product release and payment was included in the AmeriManga artists' contracts, and that when Ironcat failed to meet the timetable, the contracts were automatically voided.
 Afterwards, several artists publicly stated that they would not work with Ironcat again.

 Additionally, Ironcat began to have problems with some of their other artists.
 The deal with Dean fell through, with Dean opting not to publish Real Life with Ironcat.
 A more public disagreement occurred when Bennett stated that Ironcat could not contact Japanese artist Saya, creator of Central City, blaming it on an ex-employee who allegedly took the artist's information.
 In turn, Saya made a public statement, voicing that she was easily able to be contacted via her website, that she had never received any payments from the company and that she would never work with Ironcat again.
 She also stated that Bennett "has no right to say this about his former employee.
 If they really wish to talk to me, my e-mail address is very easy to find because there were links from their former web page to mine."